openoakland/openoakland.org/src/about-us.md

 - **Join us on Slack.**
     Simply [request an invite](http://slack.openoakland.org/) and introduce yourself in #intros.
 We look forward to meeting you!
+    New to Slack?
+Take a look at our [OpenOakland Slack Guide](https://docs.google.com/document/d/1VWZQ_3ehP5j0IOTY0nJClvQPll3ivSkuAdh5YsOhO_U/edit) to get started.

 - **Contribute to an existing project.**
     Check out our [active projects](/projects/).
 You're welcome to contact project leads directly or jump into their Github repos but if you're not a coder or are unsure how you might contribute, we suggest attending Hack Night to get to know our project teams.